 Albert Borgmann, a professor of philosophy at the University of Montana, suggests that we stop worrying so much about the robots.
 Let them proceed with their plot to conquer manufacturing, while we humans turn back to our own roots—to communities, and to local, labor-intensive businesses such as breweries and crafts, and services like yoga and counseling.
 That sounds quaint and also quite limiting.
 How many potters, for instance, can a city realistically support?
 But Borgmann makes the case that such businesses can support a large labor force, and begin to attend to the health issues connected with the loss of jobs.

-Is this our lot after the millennia that led us to all this?
-As mere flotsam, kept around because we have to be?
 “Tech had a terrible impact on people’s health, attention and focus, and now threatens employment,” Borgmann says.
 “The reply should not be to stop it but to support a much saner kind of work.
 This would renew the fabric of society.
 It re-establishes the relationship between producers and consumers.
 And it runs counter to the disillusion of reality through screens.”

 We are not going to stop the robots.
 The main reason is the tragedy of the commons: Unless every major industrial country agrees to forego the vast productivity gains to come from automation, then none of us can.
 Which leaves us culling the best of the solutions at hand, among them Gates’ tax on robots, Burrows’ affirmative action for humans, and Borgmann’s back to the basics.
 All would tilt the balance of power away from technology, and respond to the same to the question: Do we want robotization to happen unfettered, or do we want to be in charge of shaping our own future?
 The answer is simple.
 All that is left is to do it.